I weaned my child, Penguin at 30 months. Gentle weaning toddler way.

 Now, after a month of weaning, at times he hugs me and reconfirms “Has milk completely finish?”
 I nod every time and say a yes and he leaves with a smile.
 It feels like he is testing me.
 Duh!

 He no longer cries or went through any traumatic phase.

 Guess, he was ready this time.
 I was ready.
 Earlier, I wasn’t ready enough.

 I would have regretted it if done earlier.
-I would miss his glint in eye while feeding.
-That naughty smile and giggle while checking elasticity of his “milk”.
+I would miss his glint in the eye while feeding.
+That naughty smile and giggle while checking the elasticity of his “milk”.

 I am happy and grateful for the entire course of events.
-It was painfully slow yet we made it with less tears.
+It was painfully slow yet we made it with fewer tears.

 It was a roller coaster ride.
 At times I felt lost.
 Frustrated.
-Almost gave up.
+I almost gave up.

 Now, it is a memory cherished.
 We celebrated our nursing journey.
 We gently weaned our toddler.